SouthernMethodistUniversity/SMU_SuperPOD_101/_episodes/06-Training_Ensemble.md

+## Train model using Ensemble Approach
+Ensemble methods use multiple learning algorithms to obtain better predictive performance than could be obtained from any of the constituent learning algorithms alone.
+Unlike a statistical ensemble in statistical mechanics, which is usually infinite, a machine learning ensemble consists of only a concrete finite set of alternative models, but typically allows for much more flexible structure to exist among those alternatives.
+Here we will be learning several ensemble models:
+- Random Forest
+- Bagging
+- Boosting with AdaBoost
+- Boosting with Gradient Boosting Machine

 ## Train model using Bagging (Bootstrap Aggregation)
 - Ensemble approaches can reduce variance & Avoid Overfitting by combining results of multiple classifiers on different sub-samples